Fluid-Dynamics-Group/distribute/paper/paper.md

 ---
-title: 'distribute: Easy to use Distributed Computing without Assumptions'
+title: 'distribute: Easy to use Resource Manager for Distributed Computing without Assumptions'
 tags:
   - Rust
   - Python